BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 - Story generation: for generating stories about artworks suitable for the current user
 - Natural language processing (NLP): for generating voice output and analyzing voice input

 The knowledge base is implemented using Eclipse RDF4J (API and knowledge base including reasoner and SPARQL query engine).
-The Art Ontology is loaded into RDF4J at system start.
+The Art knowledge graph is loaded into RDF4J at system start.
 In an offline step, it is extracted beforehand via Python scripts from Wikidata.